lleblanc42/foliage_painter/README.md

 --------------

 - Have a scene with collisions in it, for example a ground, terrain, building...
-- Add a `Scatter3D` node to the scene, or select one already present
 - Add scenes you wish to be able to paint into the list, and select the one you want to paint
 - Start placing them by left-clicking in the scene.
-You can remove them using right-click.
-  - This will create scene instances as child of the `Scatter3D` node.
+  - This will create scene instances as child of the `Foliage3D` node.

 License